Bank of England: Post-war nationalisation

 In 1946, shortly after the end of Montagu Norman's tenure, the bank was nationalised by the Labour government.
+At the same time the number of Directors was reduced to sixteen (four of whom were full-time Executive Directors).

 The bank pursued the multiple goals of Keynesian economics after 1945, especially "easy money" and low-interest rates to support aggregate demand.
 It tried to keep a fixed exchange rate and attempted to deal with inflation and sterling weakness by credit and exchange controls.